juniordiscart/local-wordpress-docker-https/README.md

 We're interested in the following items:

 * The `wp-content` folder.
 This contains all images, video's, etc.
 * The `wp-config.php` file.
-This contains the configuration variables of your Wordpress website.
+This contains the configuration variables of your WordPress website.
-* If you have other custom changes made to the Wordpress installation, you may download the relevant files as well.
+* If you have other custom changes made to the WordPress installation, you may download the relevant files as well.

 Depending on your site's size, this may take a while.

 Your hosting provider may offer alternative ways to get access, but the main point is to download the above-outlined folder and file.

-## Downloading database contents
+## Downloading database content

-The next step is to obtain a copy of your database contents.
-Here, again, your hosting provider usually offers access to your site's database through the control panel, either by providing login-details to the database, or a button to directly connect to it through `phpMyAdmin`.
+The next step is to obtain a copy of your WordPress database.
+Here, again, your hosting provider usually offers access to your site's database through the control panel, either by providing login-details to the database server, or a button to directly connect you to it with `phpMyAdmin`.
 Here, the `phpMyAdmin` interface is used.
-You may get access to different databases.
-Look for the database that represents the `Wordpress` installation.
-These are usually denoted with tables having a specific prefix such as `wp_` or `www_`.
+Look for the database that represents the WordPress installation.
+The database of interest is usually called `wordpress`, or the name of your site.
+If you're in doubt which one to select, check the tables names.
+WordPress tables usually have a specific prefix, e.g. `www_` or `wp_`.

 1. Click on the database root so that the database is properly selected.
-2. Navigate to the `Export` tab.
+2. Navigate to the Export tab.
 3. Optionally, tweak some settings if you want to customise the export.
-4. Press the `Export` button.
+4. Press the Export button.

 ![](./img/ExportPMA.png)

 Your download will be a large `.sql` file.

-If you were provided with remote access details to your database, use your favorite database management tool, e.g. `Datagrip` or `DBeaver` to extract the Wordpress data.
+If you were provided with remote access details to your database, use your favorite database management tool, e.g. `Datagrip` or `DBeaver` to extract the WordPress data.

 ## Setting up local folder structure

-On your system, on a location where you want the local copy of your Wordpress website to reside, create a new folder, e.g. `MyWebsite`, and set up the file structure as shown in the diagram below.
+On your system, on a location where you want the local copy of your WordPress website to reside, create a new folder, e.g. `MyWebsite`, and set up the file structure as shown in the diagram below.
 Copy the `wp-config.php` file and the `wp-content` folder in the `Wordpress` folder.
 Any other files or folders in the diagram are just empty ones for now.